jessicarush/react-notes/client_side_routing.md

 > Route children components must use react hooks to access the route context, i.e. useParams, useLocation, useNavigate, etc... and therefore must be function components.

-For functional components we can use `useParams()` hook (introduced in React Router v5, requires also React 16.8 or higher).
+For functional components we can use `useParams()` hook (introduced in React Router v5.1, requires React 16.8 or higher).

 ```javascript
 import { useParams } from 'react-router-dom';